-Amounts requested or eligible to be requested through the NIH payment management system, but for which cash has not been received, are presented as an unbilled receivable on the Company's consolidated balance sheet.
-As all amounts are expected to be remitted timely, no valuation allowances are recorded.
+Amounts requested or eligible to be requested through the NIH payment management system, but for which cash has not been received, are presented as an unbilled receivable on the Company's consolidated balance sheets.
+As all amounts are expected to be remitted in a timely manner, no valuation allowances are recorded.